-They positioned their product perfectly.
+The company positioned its product perfectly.

 When you think of Tesla, what comes to mind?
 Electric cars.
 Clean energy.
 Solar power.

-Just a snippet of Tesla’s brand statement is as follows:
+Here’s a snippet of Tesla’s brand statement:

 “Tesla builds not only all-electric vehicles but also infinitely scalable clean energy generation and storage products.
 Tesla believes the faster the world stops relying on fossil fuels and moves towards a zero-emission future, the better.”

-6 Product Marketing Strategies to Grow Your Business
+9 Product Marketing Strategies to Grow Your Business

 1. Pair With Robust Content Marketing

-The result?
-A 700 percent increase in sales over its first three years.
+Did it work?
+Absolutely!
+Blendtec experienced a 700 percent increase in sales over its first three years.